asandelarvine/calorieTracker/README.md

 ### Support and Contact details.

-    Incase of any concerms,ideas or queries feel free to contact me through email:
+    Incase of any concerms,ideas or queries feel free to contact me through email:asandelarvine@gmail.com

-    asandelarvine@gmail.com